 Many people ask the question, “what is umbrella coverage?”.
 Umbrella insurance is the added protection you may need if faced with an unfavorable situation or dramatic tragedy.

-If you have valuable assets to protect, it would be wise to invest in an umbrella liability policy.
-Umbrella coverage comes into play if you reach the limit of your insurance coverage on either your home or auto policy.
-It protects you beyond what your insurance policy is able to provide in the case of unforeseeable events that could strip you of everything you have.
+If you have valuable assets to protect, investing in an umbrella liability policy would be wise.
+Umbrella coverage comes into play if you reach your insurance coverage limit on either your home or auto policy.
+It protects you beyond what your insurance policy can provide in the case of unforeseeable events that could strip you of everything you have.

-Many umbrella policies provide coverage of up to $1 million, although larger policy limits are available.
-Additionally, umbrella coverage protects you from numerous situations where general liability coverage falls through the cracks including libel and slander.
+Although larger policy limits are available, many umbrella policies provide coverage of up to $1 million.
+Additionally, umbrella coverage protects you from numerous situations where general liability coverage falls through the cracks, including libel and slander.

 What Does Umbrella Coverage Protect You Against

 Umbrella coverage policies will protect you from a variety of circumstances, many beyond what your typical auto or homeowner’s insurance would cover.
 Claims for injury, property damage, personal liability, and other specific lawsuits fall under this protection.

 One main benefit of umbrella coverage is the protection it provides in the event of lawsuits that are not typical.
 As stated previously, umbrella insurance policies can protect you if you are sued for slander and libel.

 Broken down, here are some examples of the types of coverages that an umbrella policy would provide.

 Bodily Injury Liability – This could cover the cost of medical bills or claims as to the result of damages to another person’s body.

 - Injuries to others due to an at-fault car accident.